A sustainable and future-proof solution for the heating transition __

 Advantages of district heating

-The combined heat and power plants are operated by combined heat and power (CHP).
-This means that they not only produce heat, but also electricity in the same process.
-Here's how it works: Combustion generates steam and passes it through a turbine.
-The steam sets a turbine shaft in motion – mechanical energy is generated.
-This is converted into electrical energy with the help of a generator.
-This principle saves fuel compared to separate electricity and heat generation, which in turn has a positive effect on carbon dioxide emissions.
+The combined heat and power plants are operated in combined heat and power (CHP), meaning they not only produce heat but also generate electricity in the same process.
+It works like this: Water vapor is generated by combustion and passed through a turbine.
+The steam drives a turbine shaft, creating mechanical energy, which is then converted into electrical energy with the help of a generator.
+This principle saves fuel compared to separate electricity and heat generation, which in turn reduces the carbon dioxide emissions of district heating.

-The use of waste heat, for example from waste incineration, as well as renewable energies also means that district heating is seen as a climate-friendly type of heating.
-In its current study "Perspective of District Heating", the Energy Efficiency Association for Heating, Cooling and Combined Heat and Power (AGFW) shows that the continuous expansion and conversion of district heating in Germany by 2030 will save an additional 39 million tonnes of CO2 emissions in the building sector – as much as the CO2 footprint of 6.5 million people per year – and increase the share of district heating in the heating demand of buildings to 30 percent.
-Currently, district heating is used in about 14 percent of the buildings.
-District heating is therefore an important building block for the heat transition.
+The use of waste heat, such as from waste incineration and renewable energies, further contributes to district heating being an environmentally friendly heating method.
+In its current study "Perspective of District Heating", the Energy Efficiency Association for Heating, Cooling and Combined Heat and Power, AGFW, shows that the continuous expansion and conversion of district heating in Germany will save an additional 39 million tonnes of CO2 emissions in the building sector by 2030 – equivalent to the CO2 footprint of 6.5 million people per year.
+Additionally, the share of district heating in the heating demand of buildings can be increased to 30 percent.
+Currently, district heating is used in about 14 percent of buildings.
+Therefore, district heating is a future-proof building solution for the heating transition.

 Other advantages offered by district heating?
 It's